-The term of extortion (often called a “shakedown” or “blackmail”) is the criminal offense of using coercion to obtain money or something of value from another person or business.
+The term extortion (often called a “shakedown” or “blackmail”) is the criminal offense of using coercion to obtain money or something of value from another person or business.
 The charge can be prosecuted in state or federal court including U.S. District Court for the Southern District of Iowa.
 If you are charged with extortion under Iowa law, then contact a knowledgeable Polk County defense lawyer.

 Des Moines Extortion Lawyer

-With offices located in Des Moines, Iowa, our attorneys represent clients charged with extortion and related offenses in the greater Des Moines area including Polk County, Dallas County, Warren County, Madison County and Guthrie County, Iowa.
+With offices located in Des Moines, Iowa, our attorneys represent clients charged with extortion and related offenses in the greater Des Moines area including Polk County, Dallas County, Warren County, Madison County, and Guthrie County, Iowa.
 Call (515) 279-9700 to discuss criminal accusations of extortion.

 Information Center for Extortion in Iowa